-Do you know how many directives and laws state that employee records must be maintained for years after an employee leaves the company?
+Numerous directives and laws state that employee records must be maintained for many years after an employee leaves the company.
 How can companies ensure that the documents are still accessible?
-Do companies want to keep this data online for, let's say, 5 years?
-Let's talk about a possibility
+Do companies want to keep this data online for 5 years?
+One possibility is to store the documents in PDF/A format, the ISO standard for long-term archiving.

 25 years ago the first version of the Portable Document Format (PDF) was published.
 This anniversary is a good opportunity for PDF expert Stephan Jaeggi, publisher of PDF-AKTUELL, to look back on how PDF has changed prepress production over these years.